LeapAppServices/LAS-Sample-PostList-Android/README.md

-# LAS-Sample-PostList-Android
+# LeapCloud-Sample-PostList-Android

 ## Overview

-PostList is a sample of LAS SDK, and it relies on the basic module of LAS.
-This app shows the permission management and login operation based on LAS SDK.
+PostList is a sample of LeapCloud SDK, and it relies on the basic module of LeapCloud.
+This app shows the permission management and login operation based on LeapCloud SDK.

 ## Effect